 No Social Security number?
 No problem!
 For the first time, taxpayers with an ITIN (Individual Taxpayer Identification Number), including undocumented immigrants, are now eligible for the CalEITC and Young Child Tax Credit (YCTC).

-Tax credits, like the CalEITC, YCTC and EITC, are not considered public benefits under the U.S. Citizenship and Immigration Services public charge rule.
+Tax credits, like the CalEITC, YCTC and EITC, are not considered public benefits.

 To find out if you are eligible and estimate the amount of your credit, use our EITC Calculator.